msrks/RoboND-Perception-Project/Final_Report.md

 implemented!

-I have 1) used HSV channel, 2) used RBF kernel for SVC, and 3) increased the number of captured features to improve confusion matrix.
+I have 1) used HSV channel, 2) used RBF kernel for SVC, and 3) increased the number(=30) of captured features to improve confusion matrix.

 confusion matrix is the following ..